trimble-oss/website-modus.trimble.com/content/components/web/buttons.md

 ## Overview

-Buttons express what action will occur when the user clicks or touches it.
+Buttons are clickable elements that are used to trigger actions.
 Buttons are used to initialize an action, either in the background or foreground of an experience.
+Use button labels wherever possible to express what action will occur, when the user interacts with a button.

 ## Usage